wbcsd/pact-api-testbed/README.md

 **⚠️Please note that passing a test does not imply any kind of official approval.**

+## Required environment

+* Node.js 18.0 later

+If Node.js is not installed on your system, see [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

 ## Test Settings

 The Tech-Spec-implemented application under test can be connected to via HTTPS.
 Its endpoints, authentication information, etc. are described in the following YAML.